What is Intermittent Claudication?

 You do need to avoid putting on weight and need to pay attention to what you eat - particularly as the ability to exercise is compromised by the leg pains.
 You should eat a diet that is rich in fruit and vegetables and fibre but low in fat (especially saturated fat).
 If your blood cholesterol is high, you may also require cholesterol lowering drugs.

-TUH provide a dedicated exercise and risk modification programme that is suitable for some patients to assist in improving their walking distance and reducing cardiovascular risk.
-[LINK]
+Your hospital may provide a dedicated exercise and risk modification programme that is suitable for some patients to assist in improving their walking distance and reducing cardiovascular risk.

 Patients with proven PAOD may benefit from treatment with Aspirin (or a related medication) and cholesterol reducing medication (even if your cholesterol is normal).
 You may also require medication if you have high blood pressure, diabetes or other conditions.
 In general, these medications are to reduce the risks of other cardiovascular complications and they do not usually help with walking distance.